Older cleaners like washing soda, vinegar, and salt can replace them all and work just as well. And soda can do much more than clean.

 19. Clean windows and mirrors

-It only takes a mild solution to clean windows and mirrors, perhaps a teaspoon of soda and water to fill a spray bottle.
+It only takes a mild solution to clean windows and mirrors, perhaps a teaspoon of soda and a cup of water in a spray bottle.

 20. Boost laundry detergent